-Another great place to enjoy the Huon River is at Franklin where you can also take a wooden boat ride with Yukon Tours or Kayak with Esperance Adventures, drop into the Wooden Boat Centre, or stop for a coffee or cider at Franks Ciderhouse and Cafe.
+Another great place to enjoy the Huon River is at Franklin where you can also take a wooden boat ride with Sail Kerrawyn or Kayak with Esperance Adventures, drop into the Wooden Boat Centre, or stop for a coffee or cider at Franks Ciderhouse and Cafe.

 The Huon Valley is well known for its beautiful forests bordering on the Southwest National Park.
 You can learn of the history of these forests at Geevestons Visitor Centre or if you really want to get in the thick of it take a walkout on Tahune Adventures Airwalk where you can look out over the Huon and Picton Rivers and Southwest National Park Wilderness Area.
 Also at Tahune, you can take a Swinging Bridges Walk, rafting with the Twin Rivers Adventure, or glide on the Eagle Hang Glider.